freemansoft/jacob-project/docs/BuildingJacobFromSource.md

 # Building Jacob from source

+This document reflects the _next_ release _1.21_ which is moving from Java 8 to Java 17 and dropping 32 bit support.

 ## Overview

-JACOB is built on windows machines using ANT, most commonly from inside of Eclipse.
+JACOB is built on windows machines using ANT, now moving to VSCode.
 The main steps for getting a working Jacob build are:

 1. Check out the source code or unpack the source zip file from sourceforge
 1. Install the Development Environment